absolutegravitas/exp-mylightpack-1/projectBrief.md

 ## 4. Core Features

-- **Gear Inventory Management:** Track individual gear items with details like weight, brand, price, season rating and usage.
+- **Gear Management:** Track individual gear items with details like photos, weight, brand, price, season rating and usage.
-- **Gear List Creation and Management:** Create and manage gear lists and then use them for specific trips.
-- **Weight Calculation:** Automatically calculate the total weight of gear lists.
+- **Kit Management:** Create and manage kits based on one or more gear items.
+Add details about the kit like photos, combined weight from gear items, season.
+- **Pack List Management:** Create and manage pack lists comprised of one or more kits and one or more gear items.
+Show kits and gear items in the pack list and an interactive visual chart to show weight distribution by category, type, tags and other variables.
+- **Group Management:** Create and manage groups of users.
+Add details about the group like name, description, season, and members.
+Create group lists to record shared and individual items between group members.
-- **Sharing and Collaboration:**
+- **Kit and List Sharing and Collaboration:**
-  - Share lists for comment review by other users within the platform.
+  - Share kits and lists for comment by other users within the platform.
+  - Share kits and lists to "public library" for other users to import into their profile
-  - Publicly share lists on social media.
+  - Publicly share kits and lists on social media.
-  - Create and manage groups hikes.
-  - Create group lists to record shared and individual items between group members.
-- **Crowdsourced Feature Feedback:** Provide users with the abilty to raise future features to add to the app and vote on features.
+- **Crowdsourced Feature Requests:** Provide users with the ability to raise future features to add to the app and vote on features.
 Ability to comment on said features for discussion.
+- **User Profiles:** Allow users to create and manage their profiles, including unit of measurement, sort / filter preferences, custom tags and categories, language, billing, data export, import.
+- **Notifications:** Send notifications to users when their kits and lists are commented on, shared, or voted on.

 ## 5. Technology Stack